top of page

 This event will help you expand your client base as a clinican, better your skills as an instructor (riders will fill out and submit surveys after they leave a session with you), and it will establish you as a go to person when someone wants to learn.
 It is an ideal platform to help you if you're looking to gain clients online and in person nationally.

 Mentors ARE competing, as well.
-The mentor who coaches the top 1-3 riders (points combined) in all divisions (a scale to make this equal for all mentors, as some will coach more than others will be created) will receive a cash prize and award.
+The mentor who coaches the top rider (points combined for riding performance improvement only) in all divisions will receive an award.

 Judges: